mplanes/pyperformance_docker_vs_native/README.md

 dependencies:
 python3.7 python3.7-dev docker-ce docker-ce-cli containerd

-Runs the pyperformance benchmark 3 times:
+Runs the pyperformance benchmark 2 times:
 - Natively on your host, using python 3.7 and virtualenv
-- Using an alpine based docker container
 - Using a debian based docker container

 To run: